mfarisadip/gemini-cli/docs/cli/authentication.md

 ## Authentication Setup

-The Gemini CLI requires you to authenticate with Google's AI services.
+The Gemini CLI supports multiple AI provider authentication methods.
 On initial startup you'll need to configure **one** of the following authentication methods:

 1.  **Login with Google (Gemini Code Assist):**
     - Use this option to log in with your google account.